chef/chef-web-docs/content/custom_resources/glossary.md

 {{< note >}}

 The `resource_name` setting is necessary for backwards compatibility with Chef Infra Client 12 through 15.
-It is no longer recommended.
-Please use the [`provides`](#provides) method instead
+It's use is no longer recommended, please use the [`provides`](#provides) method instead.

 {{< /note >}}